 - 1. All teachers will establish a written grading policy for each class they teach.
 These policies must be consistent with all school and district rules regarding grading. - 2.
 Within the first week of school, all teachers will review their grading policies with their students and post a written copy of the policy in the classroom.
 The policy must include the grade scale, value of homework, tests, and finals. - 3.
 Student behavior and attendance may not be used in computing a student's grades.
 It must be based upon assignments and tests.
 If teachers wish to grade participation, they must include this in their policy and grade all students in the class. - 4.
 Teachers are expected to keep and record daily grades, test grades, and other assigned projects on which to base the quarterly grades.
-A minimum of one grade per week should be recorded in the class grade book.
 Factors used to determine a grade should include tests, projects, and daily work. - 5.
 Tests and quizzes will be spaced appropriately during the nine week period. - 6.
-Mid-term progress reports will be sent to parents if the student is receiving a D or failing grade.
-An equal number of positive mid-term reports should be sent by each staff member. - 7.
+Midterm progress reports will be sent to parents/guardians if the student is receiving a D or failing grade. - 7.
 Tests missed will be allowed to be made up within a time frame of double the number of days for the absence. - 8.
 Students should be informed in writing of incompletes on or before the end of the quarter.
 Incompletes must be made up within two weeks after the end of the quarter or the delinquent work will be given a failing grade.
-Incompletes are given the same grade points as an F in computing grade point average and determining student eligibility. - 9.
-Each quarter grade will be determined by averaging the two quarter grades and the semester exam grade.
+Incompletes are given the same grade points as an F in computing grade point average and determining student eligibility.

+9. Each quarter grade will be determined by averaging the two quarter grades and the semester exam grade.
 The semester exam grade may count a maximum of one-third of the semester grade.